jm1576/SEABEARS/README.md

 ## BACKGROUND
 For this project, we are comparing the genome assembly of _Hypsibius dujardini_ (tardigrade, aka sea bears) between two different assembling programs through conda.
-We are following a previous study (SOURCE) which used SPAdes as the de novo genome assembler.
+We are following a previous study which used SPAdes as the de novo genome assembler.
 The assembler we will be comparing to SPAdes is Canu.
 SPAdes is a de novo genome assembler most often used for small genomes and takes paired-ends reads in FASTQ formatting.
+Canu is generally used for assembling PacBio/Nanopore short reads, but can sometimes be used for assembling long reads.

 ### ORGANISM BACKGROUND
-⋅⋅⋅Tardigrades (a.k.a. water bears or moss piglets) ⋅⋅⋅Invertebrates belonging to the phylum Tardigrada ⋅⋅⋅Close relative to arthropods
+...Tardigrades (a.k.a. water bears or moss piglets) ...Invertebrates belonging to the phylum Tardigrada ...Close relative to arthropods
-⋅⋅⋅Large number of genera and species
+...Large number of genera and species
-⋅⋅⋅Variety of habitats: damp moss, sand, fresh or salt water !(https://i.natgeofe.com/n/7d80b867-3977-4f36-8d33-b64ad03431d9/01-tardigrades-sciencesource_ss2437867.jpg)
+...Variety of habitats: damp moss, sand, fresh or salt water !(https://i.natgeofe.com/n/7d80b867-3977-4f36-8d33-b64ad03431d9/01-tardigrades-sciencesource_ss2437867.jpg)

 ## METHODS